mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 ### Ethernet vs. fiber

 I couldn't find many practical differences between RJ45 and LC.
-LC is thinner, so I find it a bit more visually appealing.
-But it means a different type of cable than all my other components, which are Ethernet.
+LC is thinner, so I find it a bit more visually appealing, but it means a different type of cable than all my other components, which are Ethernet.

 I was surprised at the difference in pricing between Ethernet and fiber.
-For the options I saw, SFP+ to RJ45 transceivers were significantly more expensive than SFP+ to fiber, but Ethernet cables are cheaper than fiber cables.
+SFP+ to RJ45 transceivers were significantly more expensive than SFP+ to fiber, but Ethernet cables are cheaper than fiber cables.

 When I priced everything out, cost was significantly lower for fiber: